FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_IMPLEMENTATION_GUIDE.md

     def _generate_script(self, context: ConversationContext) -> str:
         """Three-act experience script"""
         # This would be a longer template
-        return """Here's your experience script—the DNA of what will stay with you forever:
+        return """Here's your experience script-the DNA of what will stay with you forever:

 [ACT 1: ARRIVAL]
 [ACT 2: THE PEAK]